zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 The 8x4k button sets the render resolution to 8192x4096 pixels.

 Show Maya Project Directory Button
 The PROJ button opens the current maya project folder in a new window on your desktop.
-This is the same as if you manually browsed to the folder using Finder (Mac OS X), Windows Explorer, or Nautilus (Linux).
+This is the same as if you manually browsed to the folder using Finder (macOS), Windows Explorer, or Nautilus (Linux).

 Show Scenes Directory Button
 The SCN button opens the scenes folder for the current project in a new window on your desktop.
-This is the same as if you manually browsed to the folder using Finder (Mac OS X), Windows Explorer, or Nautilus (Linux).
+This is the same as if you manually browsed to the folder using Finder (macOS), Windows Explorer, or Nautilus (Linux).

 Show Sourceimages Directory Button
 The SRC button opens the sourceimages folder for the current project in a new window on your desktop.
-This is the same as if you manually browsed to the folder using Finder (Mac OS X), Windows Explorer, or Nautilus (Linux).
+This is the same as if you manually browsed to the folder using Finder (macOS), Windows Explorer, or Nautilus (Linux).

 Show Images Directory Button
 The IMG button opens the images folder for the current project in a new window on your desktop.
-This is the same as if you manually browsed to the folder using Finder (Mac OS X), Windows Explorer, or Nautilus (Linux).
+This is the same as if you manually browsed to the folder using Finder (macOS), Windows Explorer, or Nautilus (Linux).

 Show Temporary Directory Button
 The TMP button opens the operating system's temporary %TEMP% / $TEMP folder in a new window on your desktop.
-This is the same as if you manually browsed to the folder using Finder (Mac OS X), Windows Explorer, or Nautilus (Linux).
+This is the same as if you manually browsed to the folder using Finder (macOS), Windows Explorer, or Nautilus (Linux).

 Display Render Log Button
 The rLog button opens the current MayaRenderLog.txt file to show the render statistics.